saya6k/hassio-addon-mattermost/DOCS.md

-# Home Assistant Add-on: Mattermost
+# Home Assistant Add-on for Mattermost

-This is a Home-Assistant Add-on to serve Mattermost.
+This is a Home-Assistant Add-on for Mattermost.

 It's primarily aimed for family use.